Raajprajapati/vibeconn/README.md

 - Add the employee data from the home page on the website.

-- Move to employees page to manage deletion and edit operations on the employees data.
+- Move to employees page to perform deletion and edit operations on the employees data.

-- Edit employee data or delete data.

 - Perform search by employee name or id.

+- Clear search results by X button on search bar.

 - Employee Id must be a unique number.